genesys-samples/WorkshopOrgCXasCode/README.md

 # GCOrgBaseConfig
-Base configuration of multiple users with basic permissions to use for new instance or DR
+Base configuration of multiple users with basic permissions, queues, utilization to use for new instance spin up or DR cold org